 The Benefits of Moving Image Education

-Moving Image Education involves analysing and discussing moving image content; generating creative written work, storyboards and scripts; and digital storytelling.
-Learners can explore genres and types of texts that might be less familiar (for example short films, archive film, or foreign language films) or re-examine familiar material.
-It can be used to enhance learning or it can become the basis for delivering aspects of the curriculum.
+Moving Image Education involves analysing texts, generating creative work and digital storytelling.
+Learners can explore genres and types of texts that might be less familiar (for example, public information films) or re-examine familiar material.
+MIE can be used to enhance learning or it can become the basis for delivering aspects of the curriculum.

-While many children in Scotland have only read a few books before they start school, they will probably have watched thousands of hours of audio-visual narratives.
+While many children in Scotland have only read a few books before they start school, many will already have watched thousands of hours of audio-visual narratives.

 The close study of films is fun to do and can have dramatic and positive effects on how young people perceive themselves as learners and how they see their place in the world.